harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 ## Introduction

-Creating a comprehensive harmonizes data from multiple survey sources is both an art and a science.
+Creating a comprehensive harmonises data from multiple survey sources is both an art and a science.
 It involves integrating diverse data sets to present a unified understanding of your audience's opinions, behaviors, and preferences.
 This endeavor, when executed effectively, can significantly enhance the quality and relevance of your data.
 In this guide, we'll explore the best practices for combining multiple survey sources, drawing insights.
 It will highlights the significance of a strategic approach to multi-source data integration, emphasizing stakeholder perspectives and feedback loops for enriched decision-making.

-## Understanding Data Harmonization
+## Understanding Data Harmonisation

-{{< image src="/images/Understanding Data Harmonization.webp" alt="Understanding Data Harmonization" title="Understanding Data Harmonization" >}}
+{{< image src="/images/Understanding Data Harmonisation.webp" alt="Understanding Data Harmonisation" title="Understanding Data Harmonisation" >}}

-Data harmonization refers to the process of bringing together disparate data sources, standardizing variables and measures, to create a cohesive, comprehensive dataset that can be analyzed as a whole.
+Data harmonisation refers to the process of bringing together disparate data sources, standardizing variables and measures, to create a cohesive, comprehensive dataset that can be analyzed as a whole.
 This practice is pivotal in overcoming the inherent limitations of single-source data, enabling researchers to address broader questions with higher degrees of accuracy and detail.
 However, it's not without challenges—differences in survey design, data collection methodologies, and measurement scales can pose significant hurdles.

 ---